fmosquera0101/retangle_codechallenge/README.md

 This is a Maven Java 11 project that implement certain algorithms to calculate, interceptions points, contaiment and adjacency of tow rectangles.

-Rectangle is represented by the entity class Rectangle.java which contains a constructor to with tow params, point p1 which represents the bottom-left point (x, y) and p2 which represents the top-right point (x, y), with this tow points I construct the top-left point p3 and the bottom-right point p4
+Rectangle is represented by the entity class Rectangle.java which contains a constructor  with tow params: point p1 which represents the bottom-left point (x, y) and p2 which represents the top-right point (x, y) with this tow points I construct the top-left point p3 and the bottom-right point p4

 Considerations:
 I’m assuming that the rectangle constructed is parallel to the X line of Cartesian plane, which mean that for that this rectangle is not rotated.